Ecommerce

 Gorilla testing

-Version with log centered
+Version with logo centered

 Version with logo on the left